Education

 How Do Crypto Rug Pulls Work?

-1. Rug pull scams begin with a project and campaign designed to pump a token’s price or gain a large amount of investment.
+1. Rug pull scams usually begin with a well-coordinated project launch designed to inflate a token’s price or attract large amounts of investment.

 3. At some point in time, there will be a dramatic upward spike in token value - this is when the criminals strike.
 The perpetrators execute a massive orchestrated sell-off, tactically maximizing their profits, while devastating investors.
 This is called a liquidity pull, and it leaves investors with worthless tokens.